scholer/sublime_logging_control/README.md

 I developed this plugin because I wanted to debug the behaviour of the [auto-save](https://packagecontrol.io/packages/auto-save) plugin.
 I was having issues with dropbox conflicts when a file in my dropbox was opened in Sublime Text on two different computers, both instances having auto-save turned on.
-I wanted the plugin to *temporarily* print a (time-stamped) message whenever the auto-save plugin would save the file.
+I wanted the plugin to *temporarily* print a time-stamped message whenever the auto-save plugin was saving the file.
 However, I didn't want to modify the plugin to *always* print this message - that would produce way too many messages, flooding the user's console.

+This package has since evolved to be a more general-purpose logging-control package.
+In addition to allowing you to toggle logging on/off and setting the logging level (for the root logger), it provides several convenient ways to configure Python's standard logging system and initialize it for use when Sublime Text is launched.

 ## What this plugin is not

 This plugin is not intended to grab *all* console output and save it to a file.
 That functionality is provided by e.g. the [SublimeLog](https://packagecontrol.io/packages/SublimeLog) plugin.

-*The difference:* Logging Control focuses exclusively on logging messages via the **standard python logging library**.
+*The difference* is that this package, **Logging Control**, focuses exclusively on logging messages via the **standard python logging library**.
+Whereas e.g. SublimeLog is used to redirect messages printed to `stdout/stderr` to a file instead of the console.

+Using a proper logging system (like the one provided by Python's standard library) provides many advantages compared to just printing error messages using `print()`.
-Using the logging library, library developers does not have to worry about whether producing a debug/info message will flood the user's console.
+Using Python's standard logging library, library developers does not have to worry about whether producing a debug/info message will flood the user's console.
 The developer can produce as many logging messages as he/she thinks is needed, but reserve use of print() to when the developer actually wants to display a message to the user's console.
 The library user (application developer) can choose to direct all logging messages to a file, keeping the console output clean.
 The library user can also choose to output logging messages to the console on a as-needed basis (or permanently, if the user likes to see what is going on all the time).

-Logging Control is also not intended to control logging of *user input*.
+This plugin, Logging Control, is also not intended to control logging of *user input*.
-User-invoked commands and key-presses can be controlled with the [Verbose](https://packagecontrol.io/packages/Verbose) plugin, or switched on/off directly through the ```log_*``` API methods.
+User-invoked commands and key-presses can be controlled with the [Verbose](https://packagecontrol.io/packages/Verbose) plugin, or switched on/off directly through Sublime Text's ```log_*``` API methods.

+## Usage

+The primary purpose of this package is to configure and initialize Python's standard logging system, allowing the user easy access to customize the logging system.
+Configuring the logging system is described in the "Configuration" section below.

+However, this package does provide a few convenient commands to adjust logging dynamically:
+Press ctrl+shift+p and start typing "Logging".
+Select the command you wish to invoke.

+* ```"Logging: Disable logging"``` - will disable logging (by setting logging_root_level to a very high level).
+* ```"Logging: Enable logging"``` - will enable logging, initializing the logging system if it hasn't already been initialized.
+* ```"Logging: Toggle logging"``` - will toggle logging on/off.
+* ```"Logging: Level = %LEVEL%"``` - will set logging_root_level to %LEVEL%.
+* ```"Logging: Reset logging system"``` - will reset the logging system (in case something has gone wrong).